osman245/notes/Backend/SpringBoot/SpringBootInAction/Chapter 1.md

 ## initializing a springboot project with spring initializer

-- using spring initializer helps us avoid the ardous process of creating a project structure, creating a build file with all the dependencies and all that from stratch.
+- using spring initializer helps us avoid the arduous process of creating a project structure, creating a build file with all the dependencies and all that from stratch.
 44s